 Here’s the beach information you need to know:

 Parking and fishing are both free at Massingale, and drinking is allowed.
-The second beach on the St. Simons Island is the Coast Guard Station Beach, which also has a bathhouse and showers, as well as on-duty lifeguards and permitted drinking.
+The second beach on St. Simons Island is the Coast Guard Station Beach, which also has a bathhouse and showers, as well as on-duty lifeguards and permitted drinking.

 Beach-going is a way of life on St. Simons Island.